The human radio-broadcast bubble

 “Space… is big.
 Really big.
 You just won’t believe how vastly, hugely, mindbogglingly big it is” (quote from The Hitchhiker’s Guide to the Galaxy)

-One measure of space is the size of a “bubble” created by radio waves radiating outwards from the Earth over the past 139 years since they were first intentionally produced by humans in the 1880’s.
-Wikipedia: History of radio
+There is a “bubble” of radio waves radiating outwards from the Earth at the speed of light over the past 139 years since they were first intentionally produced by humans (by Marconi) in the 1880’s.
+See Wikipedia’s History of radio

 The blue dot is very small compared to the Milky Way and even smaller when compared to the universe.